woowenjun99/tp/docs/team/jacob-stein1.md

 - **New Feature:** Forex objects to represent currency relationships [#34](https://github.com/AY2223S2-CS2113-T13-1/tp/pull/34)

   - What it does: Represents a relationship between two currencies on the platform.
   - Justification: Forex objects are a core feature of MoneyMoover because they are the backbone of two key feature: exchanging and displaying exchange rates.
-Forex objects concretize the relationship between two currencies so it can be used to perform important functions
+Forex objects represent the relationship between two currencies
-  - Highlights: The Forex class also contains the function to convert between two currencies.
-When creating this class, I decided it would be better to use a single currency as an intermediary for conversions so that we would not need to store a 2D data structure of exchange rates.
+  - Highlights: Used a single currency as an intermediary for conversions so that we would not need to store a 2D data structure of exchange rates.

 - **New Feature:** Exchange money between currencies [#34](https://github.com/AY2223S2-CS2113-T13-1/tp/pull/34)